Speech Therapy West Columbia

-At Carolina Health and Hearing, we are proud to offer a complete spectrum of speech and language services, including diagnostics and therapies.
-Our speech therapists are trained to work with children as well as adults, and speech therapies are conducted in a relaxed and comfortable environment such as your home, school or office.
+At Carolina Health and Hearing, we are proud to offer a variety of speech-language services for teenagers and adults.
+Sessions are conducted in office, in a relaxed and comfortable environment.
 We believe successful communication is essential to leading a happy and healthy life.
-It is our goal to help every patient better interact with their world by improving their speech and communication skills through speech therapy sessions.
+It is our goal to help every patient improve his or her quality of life with effective and efficient completion of communication activities of daily living.

 Speech Therapy Services for Children and Adults